habibsyuhada/novel-indo-ai/README.md

 ### Accessibility
 - Text-to-speech functionality with pause/resume capability
+- Visual text highlighting of currently spoken paragraph (without padding)
+- Click-to-read functionality for starting speech from any paragraph
 - Customizable speech rate and voice selection (saved to localStorage)
 - Responsive design for all devices
 - Keyboard navigation support